 When a “no fault” injury occurs, a maritime worker receives maintenance and cure compensation.
 This is the maritime trades’ version of workers’ compensation.
 However, many times injuries are the result of unseaworthy conditions and/or negligence.
 A jack-up barge may be unseaworthy because of faulty equipment or poor maintenance, both of which are the responsibility of the vessel owner.
 Unreasonable decisions made by the captain may lead to a dangerous condition or injuries to crew members.
 Negligence on the part of fellow crew members may also lead injuries.

 Injured seamen have rights beyond receiving maintenance and cure compensation when negligence is involved.
 If you feel that you have been injured due to negligence or unseaworthiness while working on a jack-up barge, contact a jack up barge injury lawyer.
 After a careful review, a jack up barge injury attorney can determine if you have a Jones Act case.
-The Jones Act was created to protect seamen on American flagged vessels who have been injured as a result of negligence.
+The Jones Act was created to protect seamen on American flagged vessels who have been injured as a result of negligence on fishing vessels, supply boats, and more.
 Jones Act negligent case can be complex and rigorously defended in court by the vessels owners which is why having an experienced jack up barge injury lawyer is important.